STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 3. The Hortatory Form: This is what we call a Demand MPS.
 The declaration is converted into a demand (Braga, 151).
 “You must be born again according to Jesus.”
 The demand MPS helps our listeners to be “doers of the Word and not hearers only” (James 1:22).
 The demand MPS is the decision for which you are preaching.
 The Demand MPS for Mark 1:21-35 is “Disciples must establish priorities for ministry.”
 How would a Declaration MPS be written? ____________________________

 4. The Exclamatory Form: This MPS is an exclamation of praise (Braga, 151).
-This form is appropriate for Psalms of praise where the Psalmist is declaring God’s praise as in Psalm 103.
+This form is appropriate for Psalms of praise, where the Psalmist exclaims God’s praise as in Psalm 103.
 For example: “Praise the Lord for what He has done and who He is.”
-Obviously, this is very similar to the Demand MPS.
+This is very similar to the Demand MPS.

 Some General Principles Concerning The MPS